 - ½ teaspoon freshly ground black pepper

 - ½ teaspoon crushed red pepper flakes, or to taste

 - 1 (14-ounce) can tomato sauce, 1 ¾ cups

 - 6 burger buns

-- Add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and chili flakes (if using).
-Break up turkey with a spoon or potato masher and cook until cooked through, about 8 to 10 minutes or so.
+- To veggie mixture, add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and crushed red pepper flakes.
+Stir to combine everything.
+Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes.

-- Stir in tomato paste, tomato sauce, BBQ sauce and ¼ cup of water (rinse out your can of tomatoes).
-Cook about 8 to 10 minutes or until you've reached your desired consistency.
-Portion onto buns and garnish (if desired).
-Enjoy!
+- Once turkey is cooked, stir in tomato paste, tomato sauce, BBQ sauce and ¼ cup of water (rinse out your can of tomatoes).
+Simmer for about 8 to 10 minutes or until you've reached your desired consistency.

 Nutrition (ESTIMATE ONLY)

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.